mollmikey/flight-club/README.md

    This time you will need to join two tables to complete the task.
 You will need to do this more in future tasks.
   </details>

-### 3. When I provide my 'dob' I should get a list of all of my tickets
+### 3. When I provide my 'dob' I should get the total count of all my tickets

 1. Complete the `countMyTicketsByDob` function.
 2. Make sure you understand the shape of the data the test is looking for here.